mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 ##### 45:10

 Last Wednesday, I read a piece of a poem by Rilke, which occurs in the Duino Elegies.
 He’s in the later years of his life, [and] in this book, he really explains the oneness of life and death.
-Apparently, that poem seems to be a pessimistic view of human life, but actually it is not.
+Apparently that poem seems to be a pessimistic view of human life, but actually it is not.

 I read just a piece of the poem.
 He points out the attitude of human life, what we do usually.
 He says, “Never, not for a single day, do we have pure space in which the flowers are always unfolded.”
 Never, not for a single day: because, if you get the merit, we stay with the merit.
 This is the very usual state of human life, always staying with the small world created by the individual.
 At that time, very naturally, we can fight, we can create problems.
 So he says, “That is what destiny is, to be face to face.”